mayalapp/PCHS-r-shiny-app/README.md

 If a datafile gets currupted (will not load on the app), try copying the information to a new excel file and saving it as a new file.

+## Notes about header files

+Header files can be used to create report/plot titles as well as include notes about patients/CQMs.
+A template for the header file is given in  `quarterlyReports/header_file_template.xlsx`.
+The header file name must contain the word "header" in it.